This post may contain affiliate links. Please read my disclosure.

 - Combine all the ingredients in a saucepan and bring to a simmer.
 Cook, uncovered, for 20 minutes.

-- Let the chutney cool and refrigerate for up to one month.
+- Let the chutney cool and store in a sealed jar in the refrigerator for up to 2 weeks.

 Did you make this recipe?
 Follow me on Instagram, post a photo and tag @wenthere8this or #wenthere8this.
 I love to see what you’re making!